-Onion Crop

-To Be Good
+Onion Crop Expected To Be Good

-AUSTIN-A high quality

-onion crop, slightly lower in numbers than last year's, is

-expected this spring in South
+AUSTIN-A high quality onion crop, slightly lower in numbers than last year's, is expected this spring in South Texas.

-anticipated a harvest of more

-than 6.2 million 50-pound

-sacks of spring onions from
+The most recent forecast anticipated a harvest of more than 6.2 million 50-pound sacks of spring onions from 17,500 acres.

-John C. White said this is a

-drop from 21,000 acres

-harvested last year, but that

-figure was larger than usual.
+Agriculture Commissioner John C. White said this is a drop from 21,000 acres harvested last year, but that figure was larger than usual.

-to be good.
-"Though a hard

-freeze hit growers in January, and a light freeze touched some areas in major damage has been done," White said.
+Onion quality is expected to be good.
+"Though a hard freeze hit growers in January, and a light freeze touched some areas in February, it appears that no major damage has been done," White said.
+"However, growth has been slowed and harvest has been delayed."